kalekdev/uni/semester-1/nus-1/notes.typ

   U_12 = phi(P_1) - phi(P_2) = integral_(P_1)^(P_2) arrow(E) dot d arrow(s)
 $

+A multimeter can only measure voltage between conductors (and not with for example the air as a reference point) as it relies on a small current to make the measurement.
+LTD: Revisit capacitive coupling

 == Elektrische Fluss (Flux)

 _Electric Displacement Field (aka Flux Density)_: An imaginary field that describes the effect of a charge on space, independent of if it's through a vacuum, dielectric or conductor.